City as Site: Performance and Social Interventions

 City as Site faculty: Ofri Cnaani (visual artist; City as Site coordinator), Kendal Henry (artist; curator; Director of NYC Department of Cultural Affairs Percent for Art Program), Ed Woodham (artist; founder and director, Art in Odd Places)

-Guest lecturers have included: Tom Finkelpearl (New York City Department of Cultural Affairs), Todd Shalom (Elastic City), Risë Wilson (The Laundromat Project & Robert Rauschenberg Foundation), Radhika Subramaniam (Parsons The New School for Design), Charlie Todd (Improv Everywhere), Micaela Martegani (More Art), Kameelah Jana Rasheed (artist and educator), Esther Neff (artist, Panoply Performance Laboratory), Sheryl Oring (artist and educator), Rachel Falcone & Michael Premo (Housing as a Human Right), Lisa Kim (Two Trees), Jenny Polak (artist and activist), and Tomashi Jackson (artist).
+Guest lecturers have included: Tom Finkelpearl (New York City Department of Cultural Affairs), Todd Shalom (Elastic City), Risë Wilson (The Laundromat Project and Robert Rauschenberg Foundation), Radhika Subramaniam (Parsons The New School for Design), Martha Wilson (Franklin Furnace), Marlène Ramírez-Cancio (Hemispheric Institute of Performance & Politics), Micaela Martegani (More Art), Kameelah Jana Rasheed (artist, educator), Baseera Khan (artist) Esther Neff (artist, Panoply Performance Laboratory), Sheryl Oring (artist, educator), Shaun Leonardo (artist, educator), Lisa Kim (Two Trees), Alicia Grullon (artist, activist), Tomashi Jackson (artist).

 —PERRYNE LEE POY LOKHANDWALA